What is not SASE?

 Real SASE vendors understand convergence is key

 The fundamental takeaway here is this: SASE isn’t just about a robust network and security feature set, it’s about converging that feature set to improve performance and security while reducing complexity and cost.
-Cato Networks was a SASE sample vendor in Gartner’s recent Hype Cycle for Enterprise Networking and the Cato Cloud approach to SASE was built with convergence and the modern digital business in mind.
+For the third year in a row, Cato Networks was a SASE sample vendor in Gartner’s recent Hype Cycle for Enterprise Networking and the Cato approach to SASE was built with convergence and the modern digital business in mind.

 For a deep dive on SASE and what it means for your business, check out our free eBook The Network for the Digital Business Starts with the Secure Access Service Edge (SASE).
 Alternatively, if you’d like to try our cloud-based SASE solution for yourself, please contact us or sign up for a demo today.